A structured debriefing method that closes the gap between intent and reality.

-What After-Action Review Is About
+What is After-Action Review

 The After-Action Review (AAR) is a structured framework designed to evaluate and learn from an event, project, or experience.

-The Four Questions in the AAR Framework
+The Four Key Questions of AAR Framework

 The AAR framework centers around four key questions, each addressing a critical aspect of performance and outcomes: